ntaheij/BattleArena/README.md

 Adding to BattleArena
 ------------
-I will gladly accept any code contributions through github.
+We will gladly accept any code contributions through GitHub.
-If you need help with the API or writing a plugin for BattleArena I will help as well.
+If you need help with the API or writing a plugin for BattleArena, we can assist as well.

 Links
 ------------